dhamodharandeepthi/JS-PROJECTS/06.Digital_Date_Time/Readme.md

 # Digital Date Time 📅⏱️

 A simple web application that displays the current date and time in a digital format.
-The time is updated every second, showing the time in 12-hour format with AM/PM.
+The application updates the date and time every second.

 ## App link